-Many of our students have an interested in pursuing editing/publishing/ or related fields, which do not require an MFA per say, but do require experience in the writing and publishing world we can not fully offer with merely the concentration in creative writing we currently provide.
+Many of our Literature students have an interest in pursuing editing/publishing/ or related fields, which do not require an MFA per se, but do require experience in the writing and publishing world we can not fully offer with merely the concentration in creative writing we currently provide to 43 majors (Spring 2021).

 In the past five years, we have had students work for publishers in York City and NJ, become full-time editors, publish successful novels, poetry and non-fiction books, and launched other impressive careers.
-We believe such successes would increase significantly with a more robust creative writing program that a BFA would offer.
+We believe such successes would increase significantly with the more robust creative writing program that a BFA would offer.

 Additionally, and in keeping with the kinds of opportunities and options our students take, the BFA allows for concentrated creative study and practice without the financial investment often required for the now extremely competitive MFA.
-While certainly we will continue to steer talented students toward the impressive MFA programs they have been entering (NYU, PITT, Queens College), our students have expressed a desire for depth of creative practice that allows them then to pursue a degree in a specific field such as law, marketing, journalism, etc.
+While certainly we will continue to steer talented students toward the impressive MFA programs they have been entering (NYU, PITT, Queens College), our students have expressed a desire for a depth of creative practice that allows them then to pursue a degree in a specific field such as law, marketing, journalism, etc.